-Please note that thesis work intervals where you are not in formal classes are NOT designed as opportunities for you to squeeze in some work for your bursary sponsors / employers, or for vacations, etc. This does not mean that these are forbidden, but ultimately it is only you who will suffer if your thesis progress is interfered with.
-Trust us, you will need this time for your thesis work.
+Please note that thesis work intervals where you are not in formal classes are NOT designed as opportunities for you to squeeze in some work for your bursary sponsors / employers, or for vacations, etc. This does not mean that these are forbidden, but must discuss any time off with your supervisor, and all such breaks require his/her approval.

-(The external examiner's visit will occur in latest November, depending on his availability.
-Do not plan your trip home until you have confirmation of these dates!).
+The external examiner's visit will occur in late November, depending on his availability.
+Do not plan your trip home until you have confirmation of these dates!

-♦ GUIDELINES FOR COMMUNICATING GEOLOGY ♦
+◆ GUIDELINES FOR COMMUNICATING GEOLOGY ◆